Quick Start

 Create the default server help:

-cargo run --bin rdap-srv-data -- srv-help --notice "this is a test server"
+rdap-srv-data srv-help --notice "this is a test server"

 Create some data: